ajeyln/kodekloud_devops_learning/git_beginners/01_git_introduction.md

 ### Repository types

-There are two types repositories in git
+There are two types of repositories in Git

 #### 1. Local Repository